 We spend an average of 90% of our time indoors, where air is usually 3 to 4 times more polluted than outside air.
 Building practices and building materials can lead a building up of VOCs, chemicals, mold and mildew in our homes.

-Outside of roof leaks and other building envelope failures, mold and mildew in homes develops in conditions of high humidity, most often in bathrooms, kitchens and basements.
-Along with affecting the durability of your home, mold and mildew can cause or aggravate allergies, asthma and respiratory illnesses.
+Outside of roof leaks and other building envelope failures, mould and mildew in homes develops in conditions of high humidity, most often in bathrooms, kitchens and basements.
+Along with affecting the durability of your home, mould and mildew can cause or aggravate allergies, asthma and respiratory illnesses.

 Watch around the edge of bathtubs, showers and sinks for discoloration, and many basements finished or not can have a distinct musty smell that indicates a problem.

 It’s important to determine the source of moisture so that the problem can be addressed.
 It can often be due to insufficient insulation resulting in condensation, improper vapour seals, or water in bathrooms and kitchens not being contained.

 Along with proper design and keeping problem areas clean and dry, it is important to ensure bathroom fans, kitchen stove hoods and dryer vents are properly vented to the outside.
 If vents go up through your attic, be sure they aren't leaking, or more importantly that they aren't simply vented into the attic space, which does happen.

 Basement mould and mildew

 That musty smell in basements that is all too familiar is due to either poorly installed insulation, or having no insulation at all.
 Building below grade presents much greater challenges than above grade as walls cannot dry to the outside.
 Please see our pages on basement insulation to further understand this and work on a solution.

 Dehumidifiers are a quick and easy solution to persistent humidity problems, it's a matter of a couple of hundred dollars to buy one and plug it in.
 Make sure to get one that is rated for the size of space you have, they aren't all the same.